Quantifying Uncertainty in Future Event Counts at Interim Analyses of Time-to-Event Trials, with an Application to Pediatric Oncology: The Poisson--binomial distribution

-The Poisson Binomial distribution is the distribution of the sum of indipendent but not identically distributed random indicator.
-Each indicator is a Bernoulli random variable and the individual success probabilities vary.
-A special case of the Poisson--Binomial distribution is the ordinary Binomial distribution when all success probabilities are equal.
+The Poisson--binomial distribution is the distribution of a sum of independent Bernoulli random variables with possibly unequal success probabilities.
+The ordinary binomial distribution is recovered as the special case in which all success probabilities are equal.